CryptozombiesHQ/cryptozombie-lessons/en/4/battle-01.md

 ## Put it to the test

-Let's review creating a new contract.
+Let's review creating a new module.
 Repetition leads to mastery!

-If you can't remember the syntax for doing these, check `zombiehelper.sol` for the syntax — but try to do it without peeking first to test your knowledge.
+If you can't remember the syntax for doing these, check `zombiefeeding.rs` for the syntax — but try to do it without peeking first to test your knowledge.

-1. Declare at the top of the file that we're using Solidity version `>=0.5.0 <0.6.0`.
+1. Write the MultiversX Rust framework import at tne beginning of the fil `multiversx_sc::imports!();`. `multiversx_sc::derive_imports!();` will not be required in this case since we will not define any new struct type that will need the encode / decode implementations for serialization.

-2. `import` from `zombiehelper.sol`.
+2. Import the `Zombie` struct and the `Storage`, `ZombieFactory`, `ZombieFeeding`, `ZombieHelper`trait files,

-3. Declare a new `contract` called `ZombieAttack` that inherits from `ZombieHelper`.
-Leave the contract body empty for now.
+3. Declare a new module supertrait called `ZombieAttack` that implements `Storage`, `ZombieFeeding`, `ZombieFactory` and `ZombieHelper`;